Guérilla (song)

 "Guérilla" is a song by Algerian rapper Soolking.
-It was released on 23 January 2018 as a single off his debut album Fruit du démon.
+It was released as the lead single from his debut album Fruit du démon, on 23 January 2018 through Affranchis and Hyper Focal.

 Background

 In an interview, Soolking said that he composed the song in a car with his friends.

 Live performance

 In January 2018, Soolking performed Guérilla on Planète Rap on the French radio station Skyrock and was uploaded to YouTube.
 The video garnered over 280 million views and it is Skyrock's most-viewed video.